Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Appendix A: Relaxation-rate spectra as the fundamental dynamical basis of collective dynamics

-\emph{(IV) Energy modes as a special limit:} The familiar Fourier-mode picture of conservative dynamics corresponds to the singular limit in which the relevant spectrum collapses onto the imaginary axis.
+The familiar Fourier-mode picture of conservative dynamics corresponds to the singular limit in which the relevant spectrum collapses onto the imaginary axis.
 In the closed-system Liouvillian case this appears as $\lambda_{nm}=-i(E_n-E_m)$, while in the memory-kernel representation it corresponds to eliminating all decay rates (no weight at $\mathrm{Re}\,\lambda>0$), recovering purely oscillatory behavior.
 Away from this limit, generic interacting and/or open systems naturally develop broad spectra of relaxation rates controlling infrared dynamics.

-\emph{(V) Physical implication:} The TDOS---the infrared distribution of collective relaxation rates--- is therefore the fundamental organizing variable of collective dynamics in correlated systems.
+\emph{Physical implication.} The TDOS---the infrared distribution of collective relaxation rates--- is therefore the fundamental organizing variable of collective dynamics in correlated systems.
 Energy eigenmodes describe an integrable, conservative limit, whereas relaxation-rate spectra capture the universal structure of irreversible, critical, and strongly interacting matter.

 Memory-dominated criticality corresponds precisely to the formation of an extensive continuum of near-marginal relaxation modes.
-The resulting TDOS controls dynamical response, pairing enhancement, and infrared universality, providing a deeper and more generally applicable foundation than energy-based descriptions.
+The resulting TDOS controls dynamical response, pairing enhancement, and infrared universality, providing a more general dynamical foundation than energy-based descriptions.